WTS is a unique quiz game for all movie lovers running since 2010 on Twitter. It was developed by kinoute in part of the Whatthemovie's project.

 If a player is already VIP and finish, for example, first at the end of the day, he will automatically add one more week to his VIP expiration date.
 And so on.
 VIP Players have special powers/commands:

-VIP Players can request automatically special shots once a day by sending a Direct Message in private to the bot.
-Shots that have been requested by VIPs are published with a at the end of the tweet.
-VIPs can request shots by director, actor, genre, year & tag.
-Here are some examples of requests you can send to the bot in Direct Messages:
+VIP Players can request automatically two things through Direct Messages.
+First, they can request special movie shots once a day by sending a Direct Message in private to the bot.
+Shots that have been requested by VIPs are published with a in the tweet.

 As WTS is a quiz game, if we don't have enough shots & movies in our database to offer a proper random experience, your request won't be accepted (for example, if a director has only one movie).
-Tag requests are basically shots that contain a kind of things on it (cat, b/w shots, water etc).
+Tag requests are basically shots that contain a kind of things on it (cat, car, water etc).
+Country must be sent as emoji.

-Thanks a lot!
-For starters, you can help me by reporting any sensitive shot that are not tagged properly, unreadable text on shots and movie/shot with wrong infos using the available commands.
-For each good report you get one point.
+You can also help me by reporting any sensitive shot that are not tagged properly, unreadable text on shots and movie/shot with wrong infos using the available commands.
+For each good report you get five points.